Flexitarian Diet: Everything Runners Need To Know About

-There are many professional runners and elite athletes that swear by vegan and vegetarian diets when it comes to their performance.
+Many professional runners and elite athletes swear by vegan and vegetarian diets when it comes to their performance.

 Plant-based diets have an emphasis on heart health and recovery.
 And since there are many legumes and root vegetables that are high in carbohydrates, the body’s preferred source of fuel for exercise, there is an increase in endurance.

-Other benefits include the decrease in inflammation, increases in blood flow and oxygen to the muscles and lower body fat for overall more fit body composition.
+Other benefits include decreasing inflammation, increases in blood flow and oxygen to the muscles, and lower body fat for overall more fit body composition.

 How To Go Mostly Meat-Less